smansoft/spring-login/README.md

 as you can deploy them to your Java Servlet Container.

-If you build sl-jsp-djpa-jc-hib-ehc3-ssl with current version of src/main/resources/srv.sl.p12, you will need to import CA certificate (as trusted) from current version ssl/ssl.ecdsa.ca/out/ca.sl.pem.
+If you build sl-jsp-djpa-jc-hib-ehc3-ssl with current version of src/main/resources/srv.sl.p12, you will need to import CA certificate (as trusted, for ex.
+Trusted Root CA) from current version ssl/ssl.ecdsa.ca/out/ca.sl.pem.
 Also you can extract CA certificate from src/main/resources/srv.sl.p12.

 Please, read this post: http://blog.smansoft.com/2019/04/13/spring-login-stack-templates/ for more info and send your notes and questions to info@smansoft.com.